Hospitality-grade floor protection · Ships in 1–3 business days · 90-day limited warranty

 For: Carpet, carpet tile, area rugs, AND rough hard floors (slate, stamped concrete, textured tile, brick).

-How it works: The hard ABS base glides over carpet fibers without snagging or pulling.
+How it works: The hard ABS base moves over carpet fibers without snagging or pulling.
 Also handles abrasive textures that wear through soft PA6 fiber.

 Available in: Round (4 sizes), square (4 sizes), rectangular (1 size).
 Nail-on or self-adhesive mounting.